Have you heard of Myers-Briggs? Do you get excited to look into your personality, your preferences, and communication style?

 You wouldn’t develop a 10-year plan where the organization should go to be successful.
 As a leader, there is a certain amount of strategic thinking that’s needed.

 This would lead you to look for help in finding a direction to apply your rock-solid influence.
 I think that using strengths this way, to offset your weaknesses, is an insightful application of the saying, “Hire people smarter than you.”
 When we bring people in that possess strengths that we don’t have, the team benefits.

 It frees us all up to operate more often in our strengths, which will increase the overall ability of the team.

 If you use Myers-Briggs with your team, what would you be doing?

-- Your Preferences: When you understand your own preferences for how to get information and what rule book you use for making decisions, it is easier for the team to prepare information for you.
+- Team Leader Preferences: When you understand your own preferences for how to get information and what rule book you use for making decisions, it is easier for the team to prepare information for you.
 You learn to appreciate your non-preferences and even seek out feedback from others with your non-preferences to give you a more complete picture.

 - Your Team’s Preferences: A group comes together to work together and sometimes communication can be clumsy and cause lots of questioning looks.
 As part of growing as a team, the MBTI sheds light on reasons why it might be clumsy and give insight into how to make it better, rather than writing others off as “hard to deal with” or “annoying.”

 A session on MBTI is two things: understanding your preferences and adjusting to meet other’s preferences.
 If you only seek to understand yourself, you only see a small portion of the power of MBTI.
 The real power comes when you use it to relate to others.
 I’ve seen many people learn their type and then use it as an excuse for all sorts of things, like a shield of sorts.